-The Pharmacy Technician program at the American College of Healthcare (ACH) in Riverside and Huntington Park, CA covers a variety of subject areas, such as medical and pharmaceutical terminology, pharmaceutical calculations, record keeping and techniques, and pharmacy law and ethics.
+The Pharmacy Technician program at the American College of Healthcare (ACHT) in Riverside and Huntington Park, CA covers a variety of subject areas, such as medical and pharmaceutical terminology, pharmaceutical calculations, record keeping and techniques, and pharmacy law and ethics.

 Pharmacy technicians and assistants work under the supervision of the pharmacist.
 They help licensed pharmacists provide customer services, prepare prescription medications, and perform administrative duties within a pharmacy setting.
 Pharmacy technicians typically are responsible for the routine tasks associated with preparing and providing prescribed medication to patients, but their duties may also involve verbal prescriptions and doctor calls, medication and expense orders, expired credits and returns, and non-licensed pharmacy management.

 Pharmacy Technicians should be comfortable with standing for long periods of time, as they spend the majority of the day on their feet.
 Additionally, Pharmacy Technicians may be asked to lift heavy boxes or to use stepladders to retrieve supplies from high shelves.
 Many technicians work part time, but depending on the specific pharmacy, may also be required to work nights.Duties performed by a Pharmacy Technician may include any combination of the following:

 - Filling and verifying prescriptions

 - Labeling products

 - Measuring, packaging and delivering medications